Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 In the United States, raw latency on a cellular network is about 250 milliseconds (ms)

-When there is a delay in the delivery of content or video is constantly loading, it takes away from the experience viewers look for in a live stream.
-Lower latency and avoiding delays bring so much value and credibility to your broadcasting by delivering the content in real-time giving the viewers exactly what they need to be engaged and connected to the live event.
+When there is a delay in the delivery of content or video that is constantly loading, it takes away from the experience viewers look for in a live stream.
+Lower latency and avoiding delays bring so much value and credibility to your broadcasting by delivering the content in real-time, giving the viewers exactly what they need to be engaged and connected to the live event.

 • Live remote productions